fbpx

 6.2.5 Any cancellation with less than one (1) Business Days’ notice will be charged at 100% of the Charges payable in respect of the cancelled Consultancy Services.

-7.2 Provided that written notification in accordance with clause 7.1 is given and to the extent such failure or delay arises as a result of such Excusing Event, the remaining terms of this clause 7 shall apply.
+7.2 Provided that written notification in accordance with clause 7.1 is given the remaining terms of this clause 7 shall apply.

 7.3 Such failure or delay by m-hance to perform the relevant obligation: